 Time to market

-Shopify is a real leader when it comes to time-to-market, in terms of launching a store and also on-going customisations.
-Shopify’s APIs are extremely well documentation and the liquid front-end template language allows for themes to be built out quickly and easily, compared to other platforms and the frameworks and tooling used.
+Shopify is a real leader when it comes to time-to-market, in terms of launching a store and also on-going feature development and customisations.
+Shopify’s APIs are extremely well documentation and the liquid theming allows for themes to be built out quickly and easily, compared to other platforms and the frameworks and tooling used.

 Key strengths of Salesforce Commerce Cloud

-Salesforce Commerce Cloud was renamed relatively recently (in 2016) and is often still better known as Demandware.
-Salesforce Commerce Cloud is generally associated with th enterprise eCommerce market and definitely has more established enterprise-brands brands in its client list than Shopify Plus or some of the other comparable platforms.
-This comes as a result of the platform’s long-standing focus on this bracket and its mature feature-set and SaaS offering.
+Salesforce Commerce Cloud (formerly Demandware – renamed in 2016) is generally associated with the enterprise end of the eCommerce market, but they do also have a lot of mid-market and even smaller brands, many of which migrated around the time Magento 2.0 was released.
+Salesforce definitely has more high street brands in its client list than Shopify Plus and they have a very strong hold in the enterprise fashion and lifestyle market.
+This comes as a result of the platform’s long-standing focus on this area, its mature feature-set and it’s previously fairly unique SaaS offering.

 The most robust eCommerce platform?

-It’s no surprise that a company such as Salesforce should be focused so firmly on delivering a reliable and efficient platform, with technical and management support to back this up.
-Salesforce’s offering is very much geared around assurance, with them providing a fully managed platform-as-a-service with platform-level QA around code that’s deployed to production and any integrations etc. This is a level above most other platforms and is a big selling point for Salesforce Commerce Cloud, particularly for complex businesses.
+The Salesforce Commerce Cloud platform has always been known (even pre SFCC days) for its ability to scale (both functionally and around demand) and typically this has been the main draw to it for larger businesses.
+Salesforce’s offering is very much geared around assurance, with them providing a fully managed software-as-a-service with platform-level QA around code that’s deployed to production and any integrations etc. This is a level above most other platforms and is a big selling point for Salesforce Commerce Cloud, particularly for complex businesses.
 Similarly to Shopify Plus, this level of assurance can come at a cost when it comes to customisation, but Salesforce Commerce Cloud are open to allowing for heavy customisation, it’s just a collaboration to ensure that Salesforce is happy with the quality and that changes don’t impact the core areas of the platform.

 Salesforce Commerce Cloud has a very strong offering around merchandising and are far more capable of handling large, complex catalogs from a merchandising perspective.
 Natively, Salesforce Commerce Cloud includes strong visual merchandising functionality and it also has Einstein to support machine learning and 1:1 personalisation.